-This chapter describes the phase two installation procedures for installing the Oracle Database 10g with Real Application Clusters (RAC).
+This chapter describes phase two of the installation procedures for installing the Oracle Database 10g with Real Application Clusters (RAC).
 This chapter also describes some of the Oracle Universal Installer (OUI) features.
-The topics in this chapter are:
+The procedures in this chapter apply to both UNIX- and Windows-based systems.
+This chapter contains the following topics:

-- Selecting a Database Configuration Type

-- Installation Setup Procedures

-- Installation of Oracle Database 10g with RAC Using the Oracle Universal Installer
+- Selecting a Database Configuration Type - Installation Setup Procedures - Installation of Oracle Database 10g with RAC Using the Oracle Universal Installer - Installation on Windows-Based Systems with the Minimum Memory Requirements - De-Installing Real Application Clusters Software